 Jerome, Missouri is an unincorporated community located on the Gasconade River in western Phelps County.

-In 1866, General John Charles Fremont gained control of the bankrupt Southwest Branch of the Pacific Railroad, which before the Civil War, had been constructed west from St. Louis to Rolla.
+In 1866, General John Charles Fremont gained control of the bankrupt Southwest Branch of the Union Pacific Railroad, which before the Civil War had been constructed west from St. Louis to Rolla.
 Fremont then began to resume construction to push the railroad westward.
-By 1867, the line had reached Arlington, across the Gasconade River from Jerome and construction began on a railroad bridge.
+By 1867, the line had reached Arlington, across the Gasconade River from Jerome, and construction began on a railroad bridge.
 That year, Thomas C. Harrison platted the town of Arlington along the new railroad on the east side of the Gasconade, while Fremont’s associate William F. Greely platted “Fremont Town” on the west side.

 As the railroad’s western terminus, Freemont Town enjoyed immediate and rapid growth.
-The townsite covered several acres centered around a large square where Greely started construction of a massive stone hotel.
-Within two years the town had a large population estimated at nearly 1,500 people.
+The townsite covered several acres centered around a large square where Greely started constructing a massive stone hotel.
+Within two years, the town had a large population estimated at nearly 1,500 people.
 In 1869, however, construction of the rail line resumed under new owners.
 No longer a strategic transportation terminus, Freemont Town declined as quickly as it had risen.
-Its inhabitants deserted en masse and Greely’s unfinished hotel lay abandoned.
+Its inhabitants deserted en masse, and Greely’s unfinished hotel lay abandoned.
 The Phelps County Court officially vacated the plat of Freemont Town and its additions in 1874.
 By that time, it sported only one store, a schoolhouse, and three sawmills.
 Its sister city, Arlington across the river, fared somewhat better as a lumber shipping point, with a post office and two stores.

-Though Arlington’s post office continued to survive, by 1901 Jerome had only one occupied building remaining — the clubhouse of the Jerome Hunting and Fishing Club, northwest of the Frisco railroad bridge, established by a group of St. Louis sportsmen.
+Though Arlington’s post office continued to survive, by 1901, Jerome had only one occupied building remaining — the clubhouse of the Jerome Hunting and Fishing Club, northwest of the Frisco railroad bridge, established by a group of St. Louis sportsmen.
 Though it didn’t last, this clubhouse proved to be a predictor of the future.
 Jerome and Arlington revived in the early 20th century as this stretch of the Gasconade River Valley became a favorite spot for fishing, boating, and outdoor recreation.
 After 38 years of being closed, Jerome’s post office reopened in June 1910.
-At about this same time, automobiles were traveling the roadways and Missouri State Highway 14 was created.
+At about this same time, automobiles were traveling the roadways, and Missouri State Highway 14 was created.

-In 1914, the St. Louis-San Francisco Railway operated a weekend-only train between St. Louis and the Gasconade River at Jerome, called “The Fisherman” and people arrived in great numbers to enjoy fishing, hunting, and other sports activities on the Gasconade and Big Piney Rivers.
-In about 1916, Sylvester J. Bryant established the Bryant Resort at Jerome which, within ten years, was reported to be “one of the largest and most famous resorts in the middle-west.”
+In 1914, the St. Louis-San Francisco Railway operated a weekend-only train between St. Louis and the Gasconade River at Jerome, called “The Fisherman,” and people arrived in great numbers to enjoy fishing, hunting, and other sports activities on the Gasconade and Big Piney Rivers.
+In about 1916, Sylvester J. Bryant established the Bryant Resort at Jerome, which, within ten years, was reported to be “one of the largest and most famous resorts in the middle-west.”

-In 1923, two steel bridges were built on Highway 14 which linked Jerome and Arlington – one over the railroad bridge across the Gasconade River, and the other across the Little Piney River.
+In 1923, two steel bridges were built on Highway 14, which linked Jerome and Arlington – one over the railroad bridge across the Gasconade River and the other across the Little Piney River.
 In 1926, Missouri Highway 14 was made part of Route 66, which was paved by 1931.
 This dramatically increased travel and tourism in the area.

-As a result, Sylvester Bryant added nine more cottages to his complex at Jerome in the spring of 1926 to better accommodate the growing numbers of visitors.
+As a result, Sylvester Bryant added nine more cottages to his complex at Jerome in the spring of 1926 to better accommodate the growing number of visitors.
 During the next summer, Bryant brought in the Bryant Jazz Orchestra–“a dandy good orchestra”–which played in his new open-air pavilion every night after July 1.
 Across the river at Arlington, Judge and Mrs. G. V. Randolph operated Piney View Cottages; they would open the 1927 summer season with 34 guests.
-Other local residents served as fishing guides and provided boats and tackle for vacationers.
+Other residents served as fishing guides and provided boats and tackle for vacationers.
 There are no remains of this resort today.

 The rapid expansion of the state road system and the corresponding increase in travel provided a tempting climate for entrepreneurs hoping to capitalize on the unprecedented traffic and tourist dollars.
 These favorable conditions prompted a group of wealthy Rolla businessmen to join Lawrence W. Fitzpatrick, president of the St. Louis Construction Company, in an investment scheme to construct a toll bridge across the Gasconade River to link Route 66 with the nearby resorts at Jerome.
-While the Jerome Bridge was under construction, the State of Missouri made plans to designate a three-mile-long stretch of road running from Route 66 across the new Jerome Bridge to the county line, as a state highway.
+While the Jerome Bridge was under construction, the State of Missouri made plans to designate a three-mile-long stretch of road running from Route 66 across the new Jerome Bridge to the county line as a state highway.
 The four-span truss bridge, measuring 126 feet long, was completed in 1928.
 Unfortunately, this bridge was replaced with a nondescript bridge in 1997.